AI Workshop: learn to build apps with AI →

 })

-This piece of code asks the username, and once the text is entered and the user presses enter, we send a greeting.
+This piece of code asks for the user’s name, and once they press Enter, it prints a greeting.

 In this callback function, we close the readline interface.

-readline offers several other methods, and I’ll let you check them out on the package documentation I linked above.
+readline offers several other methods, and I’ll let you check them out on the API documentation I linked above.

-If you need to require a password, it’s best to not echo it back, but instead showing a * symbol.
+If you need to require a password, it’s best not to echo it back, but instead to show a * for each character.

 The simplest way is to use the readline-sync package which is very similar in terms of the API and handles this out of the box.